 NDs may practice in unregulated states and provinces, however, their scope of practice will vary.
 In regulated states/provinces, naturopathic physicians must pass either national or state board examinations and must have graduated from an accredited four-year, graduate level, naturopathic medical school such as SCNM.
 Their actions are subject to review by a state board of examiners to ensure protection of patients.
 Licensed naturopathic physicians must also fulfill state-mandated continuing education requirements annually.

 The broadest scope of practice for naturopathic medicine in the United States is in Arizona, where naturopathic physicians (NDs also credentialed as NMDs) have increased scope beyond NDs in other US states.
-In Arizona NDs may perform many of the same activities performed by allopathic physicians, such as MDs or DOs.
-For instance, their formulary or list from which they may prescribe, includes not only vitamins and minerals, but also vaccines, antibiotics, oral contraceptives, anabolic steroids, and controlled substances such as morphine and cocaine.
+In Arizona, NDs may perform many of the same activities performed by allopathic physicians, such as MDs or DOs.
+For instance, their formulary or list from which they may prescribe, includes not only vitamins and minerals, but also vaccines, antibiotics and oral contraceptives.
 Additionally, the Federal Drug Enforcement Administration approved Arizona NDs to prescribe controlled substances from the formulary.
 This means NDs in Arizona are issued DEA numbers.
 Additionally, their scope includes IV therapy, injection therapy, minor surgery, physical medicine, botanical medicine and homeopathy.
-Finally, licensed NDs in Arizona may practice acupuncture as part of their scope of practice if they’ve completed 200 hours of acupuncture classroom and clinic coursework (included in SCNM's curriculum).
+Finally, licensed NDs in Arizona may practice acupuncture as part of their scope of practice if they’ve completed 200 hours of acupuncture classroom and clinic coursework (included in SCNM’s curriculum).

-As shown in the map below, efforts to enact regulation are underway in several states and provinces.
-For more information about the legal status of naturopathic medicine in a particular area, please visit the American Association of Naturopathic Physicians at www.naturopathic.org and the Canadian Association or Naturopathic Doctors at www.cand.ca.
+As shown on the map below, efforts to enact regulation are underway in several states and provinces.
+For more information about the legal status of naturopathic medicine in a particular area, please visit the American Association of Naturopathic Physicians and the Canadian Association of Naturopathic Doctors.